***Warning: spoilers for The Last of Us ahead***

 Continue reading on the next page…Previous Next

 The mistake being made is in forgetting that those quiet pockets exist to enhance audience investment in what’s going to happen next; without them, your brain quickly habituates to the increasing scale of the spectacle when the emotional stakes meant to pull you into the mounting drama aren’t there.
-Immediately putting the player right smack-dab in the middle of the initial outbreak in Austin might have given TLoU a fast-paced opener, but would also set an inconsistent precedent for game’s real pace.
-Worse, it would be wasting the true purpose of the introduction, which is to seed the themes, tone, and character arcs that are going to be driving the rest of the story.
+Having the game start right guns-blazing in the middle of the initial outbreak in Austin might have given TLoU a fast-paced opener, but would also have set an inconsistent precedent for game’s real pace.
+Worse, it would have wasted the true purpose of the introduction, which is to seed the themes, tone, and character arcs that are going to be driving the rest of the story.

 The first minutes of gameplay don’t have you controlling Joel, but instead his daughter, Sarah.
 The Last of Us uses its prologue to establish the weight of its apocalyptic main stage by first making you understand just how different the world, and its inhabitants were before the Cordyceps infection broke out, and civilization became overrun with fungal-zombies.
 It’s not enough that the game spends its introduction first establishing Joel and Sarah as regular human beings (the playful father-daughter relationship, with financial and familial worries on the fringes, casts a wide net to catch audience recognition with); what’s equally as important, is that what the world, and Joel become after the outbreak, are completely alien to what we’re first introduced to.